pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 > Example

-The goal of this and few following exercises is to clean up the code by extracting feature folders.
+Goal: the goal of this and the few following exercises is to clean up the code by extracting feature folders.

 It'll help us group features based on how we see them in the UI.